 Summer School

 As you approach the end of your third year your thoughts will be turning to the completion and culmination of your PhD research.
-Your final Summer School is usually hosted at the University of East Anglia or University of Plymouth during the same week as the Year 1 Summer School which gives you the opportunity to meet and impart your hard-won experience to the first years.
+Your final Summer School is usually hosted at the University of East Anglia or University of Plymouth during the same week as the Year 1 Summer School.
+This gives you the opportunity to meet and impart your hard-won experience to the first years.
 During your Summer School you’ll learn about communicating research outcomes, effective writing, maximising impact, and planning ahead for your career.